IP telephony: voice calls over IP digital networks

-POST is launching the final phase of the IP upgrade in early 2020.
+POST has launched the final phase of the IP upgrade in early 2020.
 You can find all the information you need here.

-Concerning traditional networks, every service is dependent on a specific connection.
+With traditional networks, each service is dependent on a specific connection.
 However, IP makes it possible for all services to be used on one line using a single protocol, making exchanges easier.

-Instead of numerous separate networks, all speech and data communication takes place over the same network.
+Instead of numerous separate networks, all voice and data communication takes place over the same network.